Lanaetan/WAD_Asg/README.md

 # WAD_Asg
 This repo is for WAD Assignment purpose.
+We will be developing a social media application. ><